seperman/fast-autocomplete/README.md

 ## I put Toyota in the Dawg but when I type `toy`, it doesn't show up.

 Answer: If you put `Toyota` with capital T in the dawg, it expects the search word to start with capital T too.
 We suggest that you lower case everything before putting them in dawg.
-Perhaps we should automatically force lower case all words.
-What do you think?
+Fast-autocomplete does not automatically do that for you since it assumes the `words` dictionary is what you want to be put in the dawg.
+It is up to you to clean your own data before putting it in the dawg.